aoffman5/tswd-portfolio-fall23/visualizing-government-debt.md

 - A table with year-by-year data of a country's debt
 - A line chart that a user can highlight specific countries on

 I've attached the bar chart with 2019's numbers here for you to look at.
 I chose to disable the country highlights to focus on the overall form of the chart.
 The chart is sorted in a way that is predictable and easy to read, with the values being sorted in ascending order.
+With the graph's interactive component of being able to roll over a bar to get the country name and exact percentage of the country's ratio, the x-axis labels and gridlines on the y-axis are unnecessary.

 <iframe src="https://data.oecd.org/chart/7bh3" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7bh3" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2019</a></iframe>